top of page

 You’ll learn how to soften negative body thoughts, challenge perfectionism, and develop a more flexible, respectful relationship with your body.
 We take a gentle, non-judgmental approach that meets you wherever you are.

-Struggling with body image can feel exhausting — constantly checking, comparing, or criticizing yourself, even when you know it’s hurting your confidence and your day‑to‑day life.
-You might feel stuck between wanting to care less about your appearance and not knowing how to shift the thoughts that feel automatic.
+Struggling with body image can feel exhausting — constantly checking, comparing, or criticizing yourself, even when you know it's hurting your daily life.
+You might feel stuck between wanting to care less about your appearance and not knowing how to shift thoughts that feel automatic.

-• Comparing yourself to others or to past versions of yourself
+Comparing yourself to others or past versions of yourself

-• Body image distress connected to eating patterns, trauma, identity, or life transitions
+Body image distress connected to eating patterns, trauma, or identity

-This isn’t about forcing body positivity or pretending to love every part of yourself.
-It’s about building a steadier, kinder relationship with your body — one that feels realistic, sustainable, and aligned with your values.
+This isn't about forcing body positivity.
+It's about building a steadier, kinder relationship with your body — one that feels realistic and aligned with your values.

 Meet Our Eating Disorder Therapist